 Module Description.
 How does a leader develop employees who are trying to do their best?
 Most employees hired at your organization are not there to do a bad job, rather they want to succeed in their work.
 They want to help the organization be profitable, successful, and sustainable and to meet the needs of the customers.

 Strength-based leadership enables you and your employees to continuously improve and develop personally, professionally and organizationally.
-In this module we will use case studies and an “appreciative inquiry” model to share methods and examples for employee development.
+In this module we will use case studies, inquiries and an interactive experiment to share methods and examples for employee development.
 This will include seeking to surface the “elephants in the room,”* and learning to “reframe” them to discover positive solutions for change.

 * An expression for an obvious truth that is being ignored or an obvious problem or risk no one wants to discuss.

 Adrian’s volunteer work in Charlotte includes chairing the Leadership Pillar with the community organization CanDo!
-(Charlotte Area Networking for Development and Opportunity) as well as Committee Chair on the Hayes Green Beach Hospital Development Council Executive Board.
+(Charlotte Area Networking for Development and Opportunity) as well as Vice Chair on the Sparrow Eaton Development Council Executive Board, and on several advisories’ boards.

-Adrian graduated from Michigan State University with bachelors and masters degrees in education.
-She lives in Charlotte, Michigan with her husband and four beagles on a 75 acre farm, where they have beehives and sell honey for a hobby.
+Adrian graduated from Michigan State University with bachelors and master’s degrees in education.
+She lives in Charlotte, Michigan with her husband and two beagles on a 75-acre farm, where they have beehives and sell honey for a hobby.

 Mike Oyster, an Olivet College alumnus, led a storied career before returning to his alma mater.
 He is now the executive chairman of the Business and Economics Department including the Risk Management and Insurance Center and the Global Center for Entrepreneurial Leadership.
 He is an active member of the Can-Do LEAD leadership team, committed to investing in the future of Eaton County business leaders.